zincsearch/zincsearch/README.md

 Note: Zinc and all its APIs are considered to be alpha stage at this time.
-Expect breaking changes in API contracts and data format before at this stage.
+Expect breaking changes in API contracts and data format at this stage.
 # Zinc Search Engine

 Zinc is a search engine that does full text indexing.
 It is a lightweight alternative to Elasticsearch and runs using a fraction of the resources.
 It uses [bluge](https://github.com/blugelabs/bluge) as the underlying indexing library.